GreenFlag31/carousel-library/projects/carousel/README.md

 # Report a Bug

 Please provide a detailed description of the encountered bug, including your carousel configuration and the steps/actions that led to the issue.
 An accurate description will help me to reproduce the issue.

+# Ngx-ease serie

+You like this library?
+Discover the ngx-ease serie [here](https://www.npmjs.com/~greenflag31).